The Golden Circle

 The Golden Circle is the single best-trodden tourist trail in Iceland… and that's because it includes some of the most remarkable sights in Europe, nay, the universe!

-Þingvellir national park is a key component of the tour, and you can read a whole article about its massive natural, political, historical and geological importance to Iceland and the whole world by clicking right here (or even right-clicking and opening in a new tab if you like).
+Þingvellir national park is a key component of the tour, and you can read a whole article about its massive natural, political, historical and geological importance to Iceland and the whole world right here.

 The next pillar in the golden troika is Geysir.
 Or at least that's what most tourists call it.
-In fact the word Geysir refers strictly to the Great Geysir at Haukadalur, which only erupts a few times a year in modern times.
-Haukadalur is also full of other pools, springs and geysers – including Strokkur, which you will see erupt spouts of boiling water every few minutes.
-Read all about it here!
+In fact, the word Geysir refers strictly to the Great Geysir at Haukadalur, which only erupts a few times a year in modern times.
+Haukadalur is also full of other pools, springs and geysers – including Strokkur, which you will see erupt spouts of boiling water every few minutes!

-Then we come to the raging majesty that is Gullfoss, the powerful, cascading, roaring, rainbow-making waterfall that is sure to make you feel about as big as Stuart Little.
-It has its own suitably grand article for your reading pleasure here.
+Then we come to the raging majesty that is Gullfoss, the powerful, cascading, roaring, rainbow-making waterfall that is sure to make you feel tiny and yet so much bigger in its presence.